 - Focuses on a Student's Portfolio rather than written or oral exams

-- Encourages interdisciplinary outlook engagement with other departments across campus
+- Encourages interdisciplinary outlook and engagement with other departments across campus

 - Promotes close contact between faculty and graduate students

 - Emphasizes student-designed Plan of Study that enables you to develop particular interests, acquire general competence through exposure to classic paradigms and current trends within the field, and meet departmental and university requirements

 - Does not require a Master's thesis or an Anthropology undergraduate degree

 - Provides opportunity to apply to receive a Master's degree after successful completion of third year Portfolio Workshop

 We encourage, and assist, students to seek job placement of multiple types, in and beyond the academy.
 We have graduates running museums, directing NGOs, working in university administration, and pursuing careers as public writers; this is true for 17% of our graduates including those not currently in a waged job.
 For those more interested in an academic position, our track record is excellent: of our graduates in the last five years, 58% are in tenure track university positions and 25% are in visiting or adjunct university positions.
 The institutions in which our graduates now teach include Berkeley, Michigan, Harvard, Yale, U of Washington, Washington U, Pittsburgh, College of the Atlantic, Wesleyan, Kentucky, George Washington.

 The department also hosts a regular colloquium series, in which outstanding national and international scholars present their work.